ACCESS-NRI/access-esm1.6-configs/README.md

 - Second, as a standalone comment in the pull-request, use the keyword as follows:
     ` !cherry-pick <commit> into <branch> `

-<commit> must exist in `dev-preindustrial+concentrations`.
-This can be one or multiple commit hashes seperated by spaces.
-<branch> would be `dev-4xCO2+concentrations` in this example
 \<commit> must exist in `dev-preindustrial+concentrations`.
 This can be one or multiple commit hashes seperated by spaces.
 \<branch> would be `dev-4xCO2+concentrations` in this example